 - Limit use to 3 to 4 times a day.

 Throw away the filter properly; always use a new filter.
-Disassemble the baby manual respirator parts and wash according to instructions (usually with warm, soapy water).
+Disassemble the parts of the manual nasal aspirator for baby and wash according to instructions (usually with warm, soapy water).
 Air-dry them completely.